SirHall/javascript-fuzzylogic/README.md

-<h1>Fuzz</h1>
+<h1>javascript-fuzzylogic</h1>

-Fuzz is a tool to create and manipulate fuzzy sets in JavaScript.
+javascript-fuzzylogic is a tool to create and manipulate fuzzy sets in JavaScript.
 Code is hosted [here](https://gitlab.com/nargarawr/fuzz).

 <h2>How to use</h2>